ianhandel/drake_test01/README.md

 # drake\_test01

-A demo of using Drakw for more reproducible research.
+A demo of using [Drake](https://github.com/ropensci/drake) for more reproducible research.

 R directory contains: